 The written assignment focuses on an individual learner.
 You will be performing a needs analysis, creating a Scheme of Work and providing a rationale for your training plan.
 Unit 9 provides support in writing this final assessment.
 We’ll also wrap up our tour of BEC skills by looking at Business Writing.

 - Professional Development & Your BE Career

-This final unit of the course provides advice for launching your Business English teaching career.
+This final unit of the course provides advice and resources for launching your independent Business English teaching career.